syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

 This method includes the row header and indent column when determining the visible column index.
-And it will return the visible column index based on the `gridColumnIndex`.
+It will return the visible column index based on the `gridColumnIndex.`

 ## ResolveToStartColumnIndex()

-In order to obtain the start column index in an SfDataGrid control, you can make use the `ResolveToStartColumnIndex` method of the `DataGridIndexResolver` class.
+To obtain the start column index in a SfDataGrid control, use the `ResolveToStartColumnIndex` method of the `DataGridIndexResolver` class.

 Here is an example of how you can use this method to get the start column index: